Faithlife/styled-ui/packages/file-picker/README.md

 `allowMultiSelect` - `boolean`: Controls whether the File Picker can select multiple files.

+`disableEditor` - `boolean`: Disables the Smart Media Editor.
+Defaults to false.

+`localizedResources` - `object`: Localized text for the Smart Media Editor.
+Required when the editor is enabled.

 #### FilePicker.Tab

 `title` - `node`: Will be rendered in the list of Tabs.